 "Active Employees" means, with respect to each Group, all employees actively engaged in the performance of services to, for or on behalf of any member of such Group as of the Distribution Date, including any employee who is not actively performing services because of (a) leave of absence or (b) disability, and the dependents of such persons (and, as applicable, the alternate payees of such persons).
 "Active Employees" includes, with respect to a Group, non-employee directors of Thermo Electron and Kadant providing services as a director to Thermo Electron or any member of the Thermo Electron Group and Kadant or any member of the Kadant Group, respectively, as of the Distribution Date.

 "Affiliate" means, with respect to any specified person, a person that, directly or indirectly, through one or more intermediaries, controls, or is controlled by, or is under common control with, such specified person; provided, however, that Thermo Electron (and its subsidiaries) shall not be deemed to be Affiliates of Kadant (and its subsidiaries), and vice versa, for purposes of this Agreement.

-"Agent" means American Stock Transfer & Trust Company, the ----distribution agent appointed by Thermo Electron to distribute the shares of Kadant Common Stock in connection with the Distribution.
+"Agent" means American Stock Transfer & Trust Company, the

+distribution agent appointed by Thermo Electron to distribute the shares of Kadant Common Stock in connection with the Distribution.

-"Ancillary Agreements" means all of the agreements, instruments, understandings, assignments or other arrangements entered into in connection with the transactions contemplated hereby, including, without limitation, the Tax Matters Agreement and the Transition Services Agreement.
+"Ancillary Agreements" means all of the agreements, instruments, understandings, assignments or other arrangements entered into in connection with the transactions contemplated hereby, including, without limitation, the Tax Matters Agreement and the Transition Services investments shown on the consolidated balance sheet of Kadant in accordance with GAAP.